abanae/Professional_README_Generator/ReadMe.md

   # Description:

-  A Node.js application that creates a ReadMe file by answering a few questions.
-The app creates a ReadMe file on your local directory.
+  A Node.js application that creates a ReadMe file for users by answering a few prompts on terminal.
+The app creates a high-quality, professional ReadMe file on your local directory.

   # Installation:
+  - Download Node.js
+  - Open node.js in terminal

-  node.js. npm install inquirer
+  - npm install inquirer

   # Usage:

+  - Follow prompts in terminal
+  - Once it's succesfully generated, open ReadMe file & review it
-  Follow prompts in terminal. open ReadMe file.
-Push to Github.
+  - Push to Github.

   # License: